MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/iconvertersession-mimetomapi.md

 CCSF_SMTP

-> The MIME stream is for a Simple MAPI Transfer Protocol (SMTP) message.
+> The MIME stream is for a Simple Mail Transfer Protocol (SMTP) message.

 CCSF_INCLUDE_BCC